 Abel Ferrara, the ghoulishly looking American film director, whose film The Bad Lieutenant has been a perennial favorite ever since I first saw it in the early 90s, especially for Harvey Keitel’s riveting tour de force performance, is one of the most eccentric and cryptic figures I’ve met.
 From his fertile mind, has poured a ...

-Around 1984, during my last year in high school, I was working at an Italian restaurant called Piero’s on a small island enclave in Miami Beach, known as Bay Harbor.
-Owned by a handsome and gregarious Sicilian named Piero Filpi who had been running another restaurant only a year before called Tiberio at the Bal ...
+Around 1984, during my final year in high school, I was working at an Italian restaurant called Piero’s on the charming island enclave of Bay Harbor in Miami Beach.
+The establishment was owned by the charismatic and handsome Sicilian, Piero Filpi who had been running another restaurant only a year before called Tiberio at the ...

 In the early 2000s, one of Frank Sinatra’s old stomping grounds was reborn when Jilly’s reopened on 41 West 58th Street.
 For many years, Sinatra and his Rat Pack gang frequented the old place on 256 West 52nd Street, which is now home to the Russian Samovar.
 They used to hang out there until the ...